 Watson M. Laetsch

-Dr. Laetch grows walnuts commercially, raises antique apple varieties, and has a vineyard producing Chardonnay and Merlot grapes, from which he makes wine.
-He serves on the CNR Advisory Board, is Co-Chair of Bancroft Library Capital Campaign, and Mark Twain Lunch Club; as a Board Member, Friends of Cal History, and leads Bear Treks with his wife.
-He's the past & present Chair, Board of Directors, Children's Hospital Oakland Research Institute; Member, Board of Directors, Children's Hospital and Research Center at Oakland, and Member, Board of Trustees, University of California Press Foundation.
+Watson Laetch grows walnuts commercially, raises antique apple varieties and has a vineyard producing Chardonnay and Merlot grapes, from which he makes wine.
+He serves on the CNR Advisory Board, is Co-Chair of Bancroft Library Capital Campaign and Mark Twain Lunch Club and also is involved in Friends of Cal History, and leads Bear Treks with his wife.
+He's the past and present Chair, Board of Directors, Children's Hospital Oakland Research Institute; Member, Board of Directors, Children's Hospital and Research Center at Oakland; and Member, Board of Trustees, University of California Press Foundation.

 Most of the proteins involved in photosynthetic energy conversion and electron transport seem organized into integral membrane protein complexes.
-I study the structure-function relationships of the cytochrome b6f complex, an essential electron transfer complex that links the two photosystems in all oxygenic photosynthetic organisms.
+Dick Malkin studied the structure-function relationships of the cytochrome b6f complex, an essential electron transfer complex that links the two photosystems in all oxygenic photosynthetic organisms.

-We researched the molecular mechanism of auxin action, using auxin-inducible genes as probes.
-We isolated novel, interacting proteins that bind to the auxin responsive domains, and constructed Arabidopsis transgenic lines for isolating mutants responsible for transcriptional activation by auxin.
-We also researched ACC synthase gene expression regulation.
-We used some ACS genes as molecular probes to study signal transduction pathways responsible for auxin inducibility of ACC synthase gene expression.
+The Theologis Lab researched the molecular mechanism of auxin action, using auxin-inducible genes as probes.
+The Lab isolated novel, interacting proteins that bind to the auxin responsive domains, and constructed Arabidopsis transgenic lines for isolating mutants responsible for transcriptional activation by auxin.
+They also researched ACC synthase gene expression regulation.
+The Lab used some ACS genes as molecular probes to study signal transduction pathways responsible for auxin inducibility of ACC synthase gene expression.